aarefjev/geojson/README.md

 		- \application\config\config.php => $config['base_url']

 ## Some Fun Information ##
-	- original idea was to incapsulate everyting into one GeoPal JavaScript Class and run everything from there, task appeared a little bit more time consuming than expected, so only the functional part & controls are there at the moment.
+	- original idea was to incapsulate everyting into one GeoPal JavaScript Class and run everything from there.
+Task appeared a little bit more time consuming than expected, so only the functional part & controls are there at the moment.
 	All Styles and HTML pre-set in CI view.
 A little less fun...

 	- code is mostly "vanilla" JavaScript with few small pieces for modal windows and ajax - seems like a waste of time, really.

 	- At the beginning I've build a little static test using vue.js - so don't be surprised if you find some leftovers from it ;)

 	- When new GeoJson is loaded Map is centered to have all points in the middle (it doesn't scale).
 	What does it mean: if you load Australian GeoJson - you will see Sydney on a map.
 	If points are covering much larger area than Zoom level 16 - you have to zoom out manually.